-There has been a choir at St Alban’s since the first mission church was built in 1865.
-A choir-vestry and a wide chancel that included choir stalls were part of John Loughborough Pearson’s designs for the present church in Conybere Street, and the high nave provides excellent acoustics for congregational singing, and choral and organ performances.
+A choir vestry and a wide chancel that included choir stalls were part of John Loughborough Pearson’s designs for the present church on the corner of Conybere Street and Stanhope Street, and the high nave provides excellent acoustics for congregational singing, and choral and organ performances.

 The Pollock brothers used hymn-singing as a means of bringing people together at the church.
 Thomas Pollock wrote hymn verses and also served on the committee of Hymns Ancient and Modern, which was published by High Churchmen in an attempt to revive hymn-singing in the Church of England.